vassvik/odin-assimp/README.md

 # odin-assimp

+This is a sanitized C wrapper around basic Assimp functionality in addition to Odin bindings to this wrapper.
+These bindings accept Odin slices, but the data will be allocated by the wrapper library and need to be manually freed by it.

-With a dev console (x64 Native Tools Command Prompt for VS 2017), with `git` in PATH
+With a dev console (x64 Native Tools Command Prompt for VS 2017), with `git` and `cmake` in your system PATH
 ```
-build_assimp.bat
+cd scripts
+get_assimp.bat
 build_lib.bat
 ```
-then run `main.odin`.
-Depends on [odin-glfw](https://github.com/vassvik/odin-glfw), [odin-gl](https://github.com/vassvik/odin-gl) and [odin-gl_font](https://github.com/vassvik/odin-gl_font) (which depends on [odin-stb](https://github.com/vassvik/odin-stb)) (all a bit out of date, probably).

-Models paths are hard coded.

-Left and right keys to change models.

-Ctrl, Shift and Alt to change camera speed.

-WASD to move camera.
-Left click and move to pivot.

-Press B to show bounding box.
+This will build Assimp in Release mode with all importers and exporters explicitly disabled, and only OBJ and FBX importers enabled.
+For other setups and formats, simply modify `get_assimp.bat`.

+Run `meshloader.odin` to test when built successfully.

+**Warning:** Only loads vertices and vertex indices from either an .obj or .fbx file.
+If you need more it should be simple to modify the wrapper in `src/meshloaded_lib.cpp` to account for it during mesh traversal.